AskariSyed/BankingManagementSystem/README.md

 Ensure Oracle database is running.

-Load the provided SQL scripts to set up database tables and initial data.
+set up database tables and initial data.

 Running the Application: